Records dating back to 1388 show that there were four daily services at All Hallows’ Church in Northampton,

 of which two were sung by a choir of Boys and Men.
 All Saints’ Church, the fine building that now stands

 on the site of All Hallows’ (destroyed in the Fire of Northampton in 1675) is proud to continue that tradition.

 Made up of three separate choruses (boy choristers, girl choristers, and adult/teenage choral scholars) the choirs,

-in varying combinations, sing at least three fully choral services each week.
+in varying combinations, sing at least five fully choral services each week.

-The boys perform choral evensong on Wednesday evening at 6pm, and the girls do likewise on Thursdays.
+The Girls sing Choral Evensong on Mondays and Thursdays at 6pm, and the Boys do likewise on Wednesdays.

-Together with the men of the choir, either the boys or the girls sing at Choral Eucharist at 10:30 each Sunday,
+Together with the Choral Scholars, either the Boys or the Girls sing at Choral Eucharist at 10:30 each Sunday,

 performing a different choral mass setting and anthem every week.